These are links for moving within this page

 Vol.1 (February 2007)

 Even today, we still hear the misconception that papermaking is a cause of deforestation.
-Nippon Paper Industries sources raw materials in an environmentally conscious manner, and not only does it not destroy forests through papermaking, but it also creates forests through reforestation activities.
+Nippon Paper Industries sources raw materials in an environmentally conscious manner, and not only does it not destroy forests through papermaking, but it also contributes to forest creation through reforestation activities.

 Kazuyo Matsui